feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 * Answering requires the viewer to reckon with something about themselves or the world, not just form an opinion
 * The ending extends the specific subject to a universal pattern
 * The viewer leaves with a realization they cannot un-know
-* The final image carries full weight because the viewer now understands exactly what it means — every term, every reference, every implication has been established across the script
+* The final image carries full weight because the viewer now understands exactly what it means

 **What makes an ending merely interesting but not profound:**